Medicinal Plant Lexicon

 Recognised medical use

-Cayenne pepper is only used externally.
-Commission E mentions an area of use with "painful muscle tension in the shoulder and arm area and the spine (adults and school children)".
-ESCOP identifies the following as areas of application: for relief of muscle pain, e.g. back pain, and for the treatment of pain associated with degenerative joint disease (OA) and rheumatoid arthritis, furthermore to treat nerve pain, which can occur as a result of shingles or in painful diabetic neuropathy, in addition against the itchiness caused by various ailments, e.g. in connection with psoriasis or blood dialysis and in contact with water.
-These applications are also documented through clinical studies.
+ESCOP: externally for the relief of muscle pain, e.g. back pain, and for the treatment of pain in degenerative joint disease (osteoarthritis) and rheumatoid arthritis; also for the treatment of nerve pain, e.g. as a result of psoriasis or in painful diabetic neuropathy; also against pruritus of various etiologies, e.g. in connection with psoriasis or blood dialysis, and in contact with water.

 Traditional use

-Cayenne pepper has no listing as traditional medicinal use (§ 109a).
+Cayenne pepper has no listing for traditional medicinal use.

 Herbal drug preparations in finished dosage forms

-• standardised thick extract of capsaicinoids in creams
+• Thick extract standardized to capsaicinoids in creams

-• standardised alcoholic extracts of capsaicinoids in ointments and heat plasters
+• Alcoholic extracts standardized to capsaicinoids in ointments and heat plasters

 Dosage